About

 John DeCarlo, Ph.D.

-John DeCarlo is a Full Professor of Criminal Justice at the University of New Haven and a retired chief of police in Connecticut with more than 35 years of policing experience.
-Since 2006, he has been in higher education, receiving his Ph.D. from the City University of New York Graduate Center in 2010.
+John DeCarlo is a Full Professor of Criminal Justice at the University of New Haven and a retired chief of police in Connecticut with 34 years of policing experience.
+Since 2006 he has been in higher education.
+He received his Ph.D. from the City University of New York Graduate Center in 2010 and has taught at John Jay College of Criminal Justice and the University of New Haven.

-He is the founder of the Center for Policing, Innovation, and Research (formerly the Center for Advanced Policing) and currently serves as Director of the Master's Program in Criminal Justice at the University of New Haven — the online portion of which has been ranked #1 by U.S. News & World Report for two consecutive years.
+He is the founder of the Center for Advanced Policing (now the Center for Policing, Innovation, and Research) and currently directs the Master's Program in Criminal Justice at the University of New Haven — the online portion of which has been ranked #1 by U.S. News & World Report for two consecutive years.

-Dr. DeCarlo has authored several books and peer-reviewed articles in criminology, criminal justice, and policing.
+Dr. DeCarlo has authored 11 books and numerous peer-reviewed articles in criminology, criminal justice, and policing.
 His 2024 publication in the Journal of Criminal Justice reported the first empirical test of the contagious fire thesis using a randomized controlled trial, quantifying the phenomenon and offering an explanatory framework.

 Current research uses functional near-infrared spectroscopy (fNIRS) to image the prefrontal cortex of police officers making shooting decisions under threat.
 A National Science Foundation grant application is pending to support this work.